enspirit/talktome/README.md

 TALKTOME_SMTP_USER               user for smtp authentication TALKTOME_SMTP_PASSWORD           password for smtp authentication TALKTOME_SMTP_STARTTLS_AUTO      true or false (see ruby Mail library)

+TALKTOME_BEARER_SECRET           secret for the webapi, to let send emails to anyone
 ```

 ## Hacking Talktome